Father of Al Jazeera journalist killed in Israeli air strike on Gaza

 Al-Sharif is the fourth Al Jazeera journalist to lose family members since Israel launched an assault on Gaza on October 7 in response to a Hamas attack on southern Israel.

-Al-Sharif said the rest of his family had evacuated to an UNRWA school but that his father was not able to flee for health reasons.
+Al-Sharif said the rest of his family had evacuated to an UNRWA school but that Jamal was not able to flee for health reasons.

 Al-Sharif said that he would continue to work and cover the Israeli assault on Gaza.